German euro coins

-The letters were assigned to the mints as they opened.
-The mints in Hannover (B), Frankfurt am Main (C), and Darmstadt (H) were closed by 1882.
 Vienna was allocated the letter (B) shortly after the Anschluss of Austria in 1938 and it was in use until 1945.

-After the post-World War Two division of Germany, D, F, G and J minted coins for the Federal Republic of Germany, while the German Democratic Republic used Berlin (A) and Dresden/Muldenhütte (E) until it closed 1953.
-Berlin (A) started minting D Mark coins in 1990.
+After the post-World War Two division of Germany, Munich (D), Stuttgart (F), Karlsruhe (G) and Hamburg (J) minted coins for the Federal Republic of Germany, while the German Democratic Republic used Berlin (A) and Dresden/Muldenhütte (E) until it closed 1953.

+Berlin (A) started minting D-Mark coins in 1990 after German Reunification.

 German euro design

 For images of the common side and a detailed description of the coins, see euro coins.

-Circulating Mintage quantities

-The following table shows the mintage quantity for all German euro coins, per denomination, per year (the numbers are represented in millions).